naqibannur/ORAN/README.md

 This repository provides a minimal version of the **O-RAN Software Community (SC) Near-Real-time RIC** (`i-release`).
 It includes configuration files that enable the building and deploying of the SC RIC as a multi-container application using a single Docker command, without Kubernetes or Helm.
 Additionally, the repository features example monitoring and control xApps, which use the  ``E2SM_KPM`` and  ``E2SM_RC`` service modules, respectively.

+**IMPORTANT**: This repository includes machine learning enhanced xApps.
+Please read the [Risk Disclaimer](RISK_DISCLAIMER.md) before using any components from this repository.

 ## Repository Structure

 This repository is organized as follows: